darbyjohnston/tlRender/README.md

 The project is written in C++ and uses [OpenTimelineIO](https://github.com/PixarAnimationStudios/OpenTimelineIO) for reading timelines.
-FFmpeg (https://ffmpeg.org/) and other open source libraries are used for movie and image I/O. The tlRender code is provided under a BSD style open source license.
+FFmpeg (https://ffmpeg.org/) and other open source libraries are used for movie and image I/O.

+The tlRender code is provided under a BSD style open source license.

 Supported:
 * Movie clips
 * Image sequences (Cineon, DPX, JPEG, OpenEXR, PNG, TIFF)
 * OpenColorIO
-* Gaps

 In progress:
 * Transitions